NCI Project ECHO® Program

 In 2017, CGH partnered with the University of New Mexico ECHO Institute and the University of Texas MD Anderson Cancer Center to develop its Project ECHO Program.

-CGH collaborates with NCI-funded researchers and their international collaborators, as well as NCI-Designated Cancer Centers, World Health Organization, Pan-American Health Organization, International Cancer Control Partnership, Union for International Cancer Control, Breast Health Global Initiative, Kenya Network of Cancer Organizations, and Programme of Action for Cancer Therapy, International Atomic Energy Agency.
+CGH collaborates with NCI-funded researchers and their international collaborators, as well as NCI-Designated Cancer Centers, World Health Organization, Pan-American Health Organization, International Cancer Control Partnership, Union for International Cancer Control, Breast Health Global Initiative, Kenya Network of Cancer Organizations, St. Jude Children's Research Hospital, Clinton Health Access Initiative, and Programme of Action for Cancer Therapy, International Atomic Energy Agency.